MrPocketMonsters/PPGDataReceiverAPI/README.md

 - Accepts POST JSON payloads at `/` and converts them into a pandas DataFrame.
 - Broadcasts the JSON/frames to WebSocket clients connected to `/ws`.
 - Saves the DataFrame to the `data/` folder using a UTC timestamp prefix (`YYYY-MM-DDTHH-MM-SSZ_ppg.csv`).
+ - Optionally loads a TensorFlow model from the path in `PPG_MODEL_PATH` and classifies incoming batches using the `Inferer` wrapper in `backend/infer.py`.

 Simple diagram: